kylietmo/Grading/README.txt

-This is a skeleton test file used for grading scripts for a course teaching in Java.
+This is a skeleton test file used for my grading scripts written for a course that I helped coordinate that was taught in Java.